How does toggling the "Score Unused Content" and "Score Unpublished Content" settings at the Admin level affect overall course scores in UDOIT?

 What Are "Unused" and "Unpublished" Content?

-• Unpublished Content: There are items present in your course but marked as "Unpublished," making them invisible to students, even if linked somewhere in a course.
+- Unpublished Content: These are items present in your course but marked as "Unpublished," making them invisible to students, even if linked somewhere in a course.

 How UDOIT Handles Unused and Unpublished Content

-Reasons to Hide Unused or Unpublished Content in UDOIT
+Reasons to Not Score Unused/Unpublished Content in UDOIT

-• Reduces Remediation Workload: With unused or unpublished content hidden, fewer issues are flagged, allowing instructors to concentrate their efforts on improving content that actively impacts students.
+- Reduces Remediation Workload: With unused or unpublished content left unscored, fewer issues are flagged, allowing instructors to concentrate their efforts on improving content that actively impacts students.

-• Ensures Long-Term Accessibility: Scanning all content - even unpublished or unused - helps ensure that materials meet accessibility standards before they are published or used in a course.
+- Ensures Long-Term Accessibility: Scoring all content - even unpublished or unused - helps ensure that materials meet accessibility standards before they are published or used in a course.

-• Provides Comprehensive Reporting: Including all content gives admins a full view of course accessibility, which is valuable for ensuring users are maintaining accessibility standards within their courses and tracking accessibility progress over time.
+- Provides Comprehensive Reporting: Scoring all content gives admins a full view of course accessibility, which is valuable for ensuring users are maintaining accessibility standards within their courses and tracking accessibility progress over time.

 Summary